 B0 of the Supported Bands field is set to 1 to indicate the support of 2.4 GHz band.
 Otherwise, B0 of the Supported Bands field is set to 0.
 B1 of the Supported Bands field is set to 1 to indicate the support of 4.9 and 5 GHz band.
 Otherwise, B1 of the Supported Bands field is set to 0.
 B0 of the Supported Bands field is set to 1 to indicate the support of 2.4 GHz band.
 Otherwise, B0 of the Supported Bands field is set to 0.
 B1 of the Supported Bands field is set to 1 to indicate the support of 4.9 and 5 GHz band.
 Otherwise, B1 of the Supported Bands field is set to 0.
 B0 of the Supported Bands field is set to 1 to indicate the support of 2.4 GHz band.
 Otherwise, B0 of the Supported Bands field is set to 0.
 B1 of the Supported Bands field is set to 1 to indicate the support of 4.9 and 5 GHz band.
 Otherwise, B1 of the Supported Bands field is set to 0.

-The format of the WUR MAC Capabilities Information field is defined in Figure 9-589f (WUR MAC Capabilities Information field format).
+The format of the WUR Capabilities Information field is defined in Figure 9-589f (WUR Capabilities Information field format).